FragmentosTemporales/FragmentosTemporales/README.md

 ### Hi there, I'm Cristian - [Fragmentos Temporales][github] 👋

 ## I'm a Father, Developer, and Risk Prevention Engineer!!
-- 🌱 I’m currently learning Flask & SQLAlchemy.
+- 🌱 I’m currently learning Jupyter Notebook.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2023 Goals: Learn more about IA.
 - ⚡ Fun fact: I love playing guitar and playing League of Legends.